GabiFresh Just Dropped Her 13th Swimwear Collab And It May Be Her Best One Yet

 Just as we were starting to feel like summer may as well be canceled, Gabi Gregg (aka GabiFresh) came through to inspire us to take off our sweatpants and seize the season ahead.
-Things may look a little different this year (what's Memorial Day Weekend without the beach?), but as long as the sun's shining we can still get suited up in Gregg's newest collaboration with Swimsuits For All.
+Things may look a little different this year, but as long as the sun's shining we can still get suited up in Gregg's newest collaboration with Swimsuits For All.

 Advertisement